There are times when it seems it is impossible to cope with one more thing and then disaster strikes.

 Yesterday we had a freak windstorm and somehow it managed to completely upend my glass patio table, flip it over and shatter it.
-I wasn’t home when it happened but my family told me how they heard a crash and there it was.
+I wasn’t home when it happened because I was out running a million errands and dealing with other problems.
+So it was really annoying when my family told me how they heard a crash and there it was.
+A big mess.

-It’s a big mess.
 We had a number of lovely things on the table.
 A glass bowl, my daughter’s beautiful crystals, and rocks, A little statue of Jesus, a plant.
 I enjoyed sitting at the table nearly every morning to have my coffee, pray and look at my hummingbirds in the garden.
-This morning I set two of my chairs upright and faced away from the mess and prayed anyway.
+Yesterday it was more than I could cope with.
+But the mess was waiting for me when I went out to pray this morning.
+So I set two of my chairs upright and faced away from the mess and prayed anyway.
 There would be time later to address the disaster.

 A broken table is really not that big a deal.
 I happen to have some mobility problems with my bad back, so it will be a bit of a challenge, but my family will help and order will be restored to my prayer garden.